Chapter 2: Signs of Mice

 When mice nest in your home, they use your bathroom and kitchen as water sources.
 Mice drink the condensation around bathroom or kitchen sink pipes.
 They may also help themselves to your pets’ water bowls.
 Just like humans, mice need an adequate water supply to survive, so they will get crafty to find these water sources.
 They may even drink water from overwatered plants if necessary.

 While mice need water to survive, they only need very small amounts.
 In fact, mice can survive on the amount of water found in various foods if necessary.
-However, despite the small quantity of water, mice frequently urinate, so searching for mouse urine is a way to determine if an area has a lot of rodent activity and is a good place to set traps.
+Although they drink very little water, mice frequently urinate, so searching for mouse urine is a way to determine if an area has a lot of rodent activity and is a good place to set traps.

 Can Mice Make You or Your Pets Sick?

 Yes, mice droppings can spread diseases and contaminate food or other items you touch.
-According to the Centers for Disease Control and Prevention (CDC), mice directly spread diseases such as:
+According to the CDC, mice directly spread diseases such as:

 Of course, this list is not exhaustive, and mice carry several other diseases.
 It’s important to note that mice spread diseases both directly and indirectly.
 Direct contact with mice includes: